 You apply for a loan by providing your tax file number (TFN) and by completing a Request for Commonwealth Assistance form.
 Before you sign and submit your form you must read the current FEE-HELP information booklet.
 The request for assistance form will ask you to provide your TFN.
 If you don’t have a TFN, you can give ACHW a Certificate of application for a TFN.
 This certificate is available from the Australian Taxation Office (ATO) after you have applied for a TFN.
 Contact the ATO on 13 28 61 for TFN information.

-You must submit the signed and completed form to the Australasian College of Health and Wellness by the census date.
-If you do not submit your form on or before the census date, you will not be able to defer your tuition fees for that fee period.
+You must submit the signed and completed form to ACHW by the census date.
+If you do not submit your form on or before the census date, you will not be able to utilise FEE-HELP for your tuition fees for that fee period.

 The census date is the last day you can:

 You can withdraw or defer your enrolment in a unit of study at any time before the census date.
 If you withdraw on or before the census date for a unit of study you will not incur a FEE-HELP debt and you will receive a refund for any up-front tuition fees that were made on or before the census date.
-For further information, please refer to our Withdrawal, Deferral and Refunds Policy.
+For further information, please refer to our Domestic Enrolment, Withdrawal, Deferral and Refunds Policy and Procedure.

 If you need to withdraw or defer because of a situation beyond your control, you can apply for special circumstances.
 For further information, please refer to our Refunds Policy.

-The fee schedules below contain the tuition fees and census dates for the units of study which make up ACHW’s FEE-HELP eligible qualifications.
-Please note that some qualifications may be completed online or on-campus depending on the unit or qualification.
-For students enrolling for courses commencing in 2017 and future years ACHW reserves the right to adjust tuition fees annually.
+The fee schedules below contain the tuition fees and census dates forthe units of study which make up ACHW’s FEE-HELP eligible courses.
+Please notethat some units may be completed online or on clinic premises.
+For studentsenrolling for courses commencing in 2017 and future years ACHW reserves theright to adjust tuition fees annually.

 For Higher Education students seeking Recognition of Prior Learning based on experience only, an administration fee applies per unit for successful applications.